Updated H5N1 Bird Flu FAQ for Clinicians

 - Use MCN’s Avian Flu handout in Spanish and English.

 - Follow CDC recommendations.
-Workers who are exposed to sick cows or poultry but are not experiencing symptoms should be tested.
+While not routinely recommended, it is critical for public health that clinicians work with state or local health departments to test those who are at high risk because they have been exposed to animals who tested positive for H5N1, have not been wearing PPE while working with animals, and/or have been exposed to another person who has tested positive for H5N1, whether or not they have symptoms.
+After exposure, patients should be monitored for 10 days after their last exposure and isolated and tested if they develop symptoms.
 Local or state health departments are coordinating testing; the process may vary by state.
-While waiting for test results, clinicians should provide oseltamivir (Tamiflu) to sick patients AND prophylaxis to asymptomatic workers who experienced high-risk exposure, particularly those with insufficient or compromised PPE.
-CDC recommendations may change; watch the CDC page for clinicians for updates.
+While waiting for test results, clinicians should provide oseltamivir (generic or brand-name Tamiflu) to sick patients AND post-exposure prophylaxis (at treatment dosing: twice daily for 5 days) to asymptomatic workers who experienced high-risk exposure, particularly those with insufficient or compromised PPE.
+CDC recommendations may change; watch the CDC page on interim recommendations for clinicians for updates.

 - Clinicians have a responsibility to public health to report cases.
 Do everything you can to build rapport and trust with the patient so the patient can feel comfortable.
 If a patient is fearful of uncovering illness or of testing when sick: